cbg-ethz/bmi/docs/bmm.md

 import jax.numpy as jnp
 from bmi.samplers import bmm

-# Define a fine distribution
+# Define a BMM
 cov = jnp.asarray([[1., 0.8], [0.8, 1.]])
 dist = bmm.MultivariateNormalDistribution(dim_x=1, dim_y=1, covariance=cov)
 ```

-To see how fine distributions can be used in the benchmark, see [this section](#connecting-bmms-and-samplers).
+To see how BMMs can be used in the benchmark, see [this section](#connecting-bmms-and-samplers).

 ## Basic operations supported by BMMs